Internal Threats

 Only 5% of internal cyber incidents were carried out by employees with malicious intent.
 So, although you can probably rule out your colleague, you should remain vigilant.
 Anyone could be a insider threat.

-The mouse that you used to click on this very article could be concealing a Rogue hardware device (MouseJack Attack) that has the potential to inject keystrokes and cause data theft, malware injection, and more.
+The mouse that you used to click on this very article could be concealing a Rogue hardware device that has the potential to inject keystrokes and cause data theft, malware injection, and more.

 There are several causes for internal attacks, but some of the most prominent are: